-Quite often our communication skills are not up to par, although we are under the impression that they are.
+Quite often communication skills are not up to par, although people are under the impression that they are.
 These discrepancies tend to lead to misunderstandings on what it is we actually want, how we see things, how things should be – or how they should not be.
 Problems resulting thereof would not arise if only we could communicate clearly.

 In asking simple, head-on questions, I can help you gain new insights into familiar yet difficult situations, and with these new perspectives you can immediately start communicating clearly.
-Learn to improve your communication skills for any kind of exchange.
+Learn to improve your intercultural communication skills for any kind of exchange.
 Learn to communicate clearly and get your messages across just as the crow flies.

 Kimberly Crow, PdD

 I was born in New York and raised in the United States and Germany and was educated bilingually in English and German.
 After completing my university degrees in sociology, psychology, and social psychology, I worked as a social scientist and earned my PhD in political science.
 My extensive understanding of the American and German societal, political, and economic systems and vast knowledge of the corporate and academic worlds, make me an expert in understanding and uncovering the “hidden” barriers expats are confronted with.
 My goal is to help you improve your intercultural communication skills, find solutions to better adjust to working and living in Germany and to open doors, so that you can enjoy all Germany has to offer.

 The properties Germans expect in their business partners are different.
 Knowing what it is they value will make your business dealings not only smoother but also far more efficient.

 Thinking through processes thoroughly is an esteemed approach by Germans whereas the American way of setting things in motion is often deemed reckless and negligent.